wgmueller1/wgmueller1.github.io/_posts/2015-12-05-grandmaster.md

 ## Data

 Boxrec is one source of historical boxing records, though incomplete, it is a good source for historical rankings, fighter biographical data, and match outcomes.
 Boxrec even has their own ranking system, which is described here.
 For this analysis, I used data from Boxrec to calculate the various rankings.
+Keep in mind Boxrec is incomplete and my sample is likely missing records and only goes until December 2014.

+## Rankings

 | Rank  |      Fighter     |  Elo Max |
 |:----------:|:-------------:|:------:|